 Is inventory management software expensive?

 Not necessarily.
 While some inventory management software costs hundreds or even thousands of dollars, Square’s cloud-based software is free with sign-up.
+See how Square stacks up against other POS systems.

 What inventory management apps does Square currently offer?